 The Junior Pathways to Success Program (J-PAWS) is a partnership between MedOpp Advising Program housed in Fellowships and Advanced Studies on main campus and the University of Missouri School of Medicine.
-The program’s objective is to assist first generation, economically disadvantaged and underrepresented minority undergraduate Mizzou students on their path to a career in medicine.
+The program’s objective is to assist first generation, socioeconomically disadvantaged and historically underrepresented in medicine undergraduate Mizzou students on their path to a career in medicine.
 The program provides students with support through various means designed to assist in building a well-rounded candidacy.
 Successful program participants will create a competitive medical school application and have the opportunity to interview with the MU School of Medicine for admission.

 J-PAWS participants will receive: